 Story editing (or developmental editing, just to add more syllables) is a different animal that works best when you get in at the very start, like an architect drawing blueprints long before the men and women in hard hats start hammering and sawing.
 Have you ever spent six months slaving away to write 6.52 gazillion words only to hold them over a trash can, knowing starting over on page 1 is easy than trying to perfect that hot mess?
 Then you know what I’m talking about.

 Sentence by sentence, the words in flawed drafts are just as pretty.
 It’s always the structure that’s toughest to fix, like a building that falls apart when you nudge one brick.

 Things in the works may keep me busy for next four years.
 May not do this again.
 Might do it next September.
 YOU NEVER KNOW.
 So I’d like to make this count and do it right.

 Up for it?
 Get in touch via secret emails and we’ll chat.

 More posts for your amusement and possible education:

 - Writing secret: Light as air, strong as whiskey, cheap as dirt

 Reformed journalist.
 Scribbler of speeches and whatnot.
-Wrote a thriller that won some award (PNWA 2013).
 Represented by Jill Marr of the Sandra Dijkstra Literary Agency.